 The norm is lending out a helping hand to someone, even if they are strangers.
-I can’t tell you how many offers my partner and I got from people to stay at their houses when we first travelled around the country, or after we settled in Wānaka.
-This shared mindset of Kiwis is quite remarkable to behold, and something I am still surprised by even after living here for 5 years.
+I can’t tell you how many offers my partner and I got from people to stay at their houses when we first travelled around the country.
+Or after we settled in Wānaka.
+This shared mindset of Kiwis is quite remarkable to behold, and something I’m still surprised by.
 It’s also something the rest of the world would do well to adopt.
 Instead of the constant hustle and bustle of somewhere like the UK, where you are always in survival mode, NZ is about having a good lifestyle.

 The people have their quirks